dell/karavi-topology/docs/CONTRIBUTING.md

 |  Bug Fix     |  bugfix-110-remove-docker-compose |  "110" referring to GitHub issue ID       |

 #### Branch Types
-- A release branch is a branch created from main that will be solely used for release a Karavi version.
+- A Release branch is a branch created from main that will be solely used for release a Karavi version.
 Only critical bug fixes will be merged into this branch.
 - Bug Fix branch is a branch which is created for the purpose of fixing the given defect/issue.
 - Feature branch is created for a feature development purpose.